17 WEEKS. 35 PERFORMANCES. 8 WORLD PREMIERES. 45 FREE AND LOW-COST EVENTS. OVER 300 ARTISTS.

 Curated for PS21’s audiences, each House Blend concert program is conceived for our acoustic space, bringing virtuosic, inventive musicians together in genre-defying musical mixes, with new collaborations specific to our moment, venue, and audiences, unique programs that can only be heard at PS21.
 House Blend 2024 included Conor Hanick playing the complete Piano Sonatas of Galina Ustvolskaya; Bonnie Whiting performing Wang Lu’s Stages, with stage design by artist Polly Apfelbaum then and Frederic Rzewski’s To the Earth; Hanick returning for a program of Xenakis, Bach, Ives, and Copland, with violinist Miranda Cuckson; Gelsey Bell and Erin Rogers premiering Skylighght, for voice and saxophone; and Patrick Higgins performing improvisations on works from his latest release, Versus; and pathbreaking bass-baritone Davóne Tines debuting Eastman Evensong, his suite of solo vocal works by Julius Eastman, developed in residency at PS21.

 To encourage and nurture the incubation of new work, PS21 provides an open, creative environment where throughout the year performers spend residencies in our theater, barns, and fields to experiment and develop new dances, theater pieces, and musical compositions.
-Residencies in 2024–2025 include unclassifiable visual artist Deville Cohen working on Hand to Mouth: Three Duets (April 14–28); the musicians of Next Fest in workshops and rehearsals, preparing their June 7 concert (June 1–8); choreographer Rebecca Lazier and visual artist Janet Echelman creating Noli Timere (May 19–31 and June 8–21), with a new score commissioned from composer/songwriter Jorene; Davóne Tines developing Eastman Evensong, three solo vocal works by Julius Eastman (August 16–21); Half Waif developing the live arrangements, choreography, and visuals for their seventeen song new record, See You At The Maypole (September 29–October 5).
+We welcomed over 50 artists for residencies in 2024 include unclassifiable visual artist Deville Cohen working on Hand to Mouth: Three Duets (April 14–28); the musicians of Next Fest in workshops and rehearsals, preparing their June 7 concert (June 1–8); choreographer Rebecca Lazier and visual artist Janet Echelman creating Noli Timere (May 19–31 and June 8–21), with a new score commissioned from composer/songwriter Jorene; Davóne Tines developing Eastman Evensong, three solo vocal works by Julius Eastman (August 16–21); Half Waif developing the live arrangements, choreography, and visuals for their seventeen song new record, See You At The Maypole (September 29–October 5).

 March 22.
 QUATUOR VAN KUIJK (France).
 Special event.
 Off-site, in NYC